 Easter Weekend

 Our Easter celebrations continue with themed arts and crafts, follow our Easter trail and enjoy an ice cream from our vintage ice cream truck.
-We’ll also have bouncy castle (excluding 21 Apr) and football activities (21 Apr only).
+We’ll also have face painting, balloons, a bouncy castle (excluding 21 Apr) and football activities (21 Apr only).

 Ship Ahoy!